Ravi Ratiram: Political career

 Ratiram was appointed as a temporary Government Senator in the Senate from 20 September 2010 to 21 September 2010.
 He contested the constituency of La Brea in the 2007 general election and the constituency of Point Fortin in the 2015 general election.
 He has been a member of the National Executive of the United National Congress since 28 November 2015, when he was elected as the party organiser.
 He was elected as a Member of Parliament in the House of Representatives for Couva North on 19 August 2020 in the 2020 general election.

+After the 2025 Trinidad and Tobago general election, he joined the Senate as Minister of Agriculture and Fisheries.

 Personal life

 Ratiram is separated from his wife and has two daughters.
 He is a cancer survivor, as he was diagnosed with non-Hodgkin's lymphoma in 1996.
 He is a soca artist.